-The following are some of the most significant land marks in Skopje:
+The following are some of the most significant landmarks in Skopje:

 The Stone Bridge was built in the 6th century under the patronage of Sultan Mehmed 11.
-This bridge represents the connection between Skopje’s past and present, and is featured in the Coat of arms of Skopje.
+This bridge represents the connection between Skopje’s past and present and is featured in the Coat of arms of Skopje.
 The bridge also connects Skopje’s main square, the Macedonia Square to the city’s Old Bazaar.

 Millennium Cross is found on the peak of the mountain Vodno and it is a significant tourist attraction.
 As its name may hint, it was built to celebrate 2000 years of the existence of Christianity.
 The cross was built on the highest point of Vodno Mountain.

-There are several important museums in Skopje which include the museum of Contemporary Art.
-Has a collection of over 4,800 artworks, the museum of the Macedonian Struggle, which is a national museum of the Republic of Macedonia, located in the capital city of Skopje and Macedonian National Museum & Icon Gallery and it is divided into three departments: Archaeological, Historical, and Ethnological.
+There are several important museums in Skopje which include the Museum of Contemporary Art.
+It has a collection of over 4,800 artworks, the museum of the Macedonian Struggle, which is a national museum of the Republic of Macedonia, located in the capital city of Skopje and Macedonian National Museum & Icon Gallery and it is divided into three departments: Archaeological, Historical, and Ethnological.

 Casinos are the highlight of Skopje’s nightlife.
-Most casinos here are associated with hotels where visitors’ stay.
-Bars discos and nightclubs are also popular night spots.
-Night concerts in local, regional and global music are often held at the Philip II National Arena and Boris Trajkovski Sports Center.
+Most casinos here are associated with hotels where visitors stay.
+Bars discos and nightclubs are also popular nightspots.
+Night concerts in local, regional, and global music are often held at the Philip II National Arena and Boris Trajkovski Sports Center.